3 days in Palermo is the ideal amount of time to see this intriguing Italian City on the island of Sicily.

 Cattedrale di Palermo

-The Cattedrale di Palermo is arguably the most beautiful building in Palermo, which is some statement considering how many incredible buildings there are in the city!
+The Cattedrale di Palermo is arguably the most beautiful building in Palermo, and is also a UNESCO World Heritage Site!

-From the outside, it’s a gigantic building and you can marvel upon the stunning architecture.
+From the outside, it’s a gigantic building and you can marvel at the stunning architecture.
 I can only imagine how long it would have taken to build it!

 Inside, there are several paintings and interesting quirks.
 There are many kings buried there including Frederick II.